-Various cartoons and toy lines, specially in the late 1980s and early 1990s, used repulsive slimy creatures and ooze to appeal kids, especially
+Various cartoons and toy lines, especially in the late 1980s and early 1990s, used repulsive slimy creatures and ooze to appeal to kids, especially

 boys (hence the trope name pun).
 Keywords were "gross","slime" (or if you're British "gunge") and "ooze".

 Toys often focused on some gimmick based around some goopy liquid, and most of these franchises had an obsession with the toxic waste theme.
 That meant lots of villains, and sometimes heroes, based on mutant abilities, bizarre chimeras, and distorted bodies.

 The theme gradually went away when more conventional comic book heroes started getting their own cartoon adaptations.

 - Creepy Crawlers was also spawned from a toyline, this time without the stylish look upgrade for the cartoon.

 - Mattel's line of "Mad Scientist" toys, which included a "Dissect-An-Alien" kit (complete with phosphorescent slime for "Alien Blood') and a "Monster Maker" kit that featured an acid bath that would dissolve the "monster flesh" from their bones.